Ibrahimhass/IHEqualizerView/README.md

 # IHEqualizerView
 A simple, intuitive audio asset visualiser for iOS and OSX.

-Getting Started
+#Getting Started

-To begin using EZAudio you must first make sure you have the proper build requirements.
+To begin using IHEqualizerView you must first make sure you have the proper build requirements.

-Build Requirements
+#Build Requirements

-iOS
+#iOS

 10.0+

-Adding To Project
+#Adding To Project

 You can add IHEqualizerView to your project in a few ways: